 Starting/stopping therapy, group, treatment, medication.
 Loss of or change in "sponsor" or other types of supportive relationships in recovery.
 Marriage, Newborn Child, Changing Jobs, Changing Cities, Moving, Starting or Graduating School.
 Losing a job or a service position.
 Serious conditions, disability, chronic pain, mental health including depression and anxiety [recurrence of PTSD, trauma schemas, hallucinations, irritability, poor impulse control, hypervigilance, etc]

 If you think back to your last binge or relapse, you might recognize one -- or even several -- of these.

 One of our goals is to educate participants to be vigilant about relapse triggers and recognize the need to reach out to their community for additional support.
-This would be a good time to focus on walking through life's changes and challenges with your support community instead of binging or having a behavioral relapse.
+This would be a good time to focus on walking through life's changes and challenges with your recovery community -- both here in the chatroom, and in face to face meetings, for those who attend those -- instead of binging or having a behavioral relapse.